3eeps/llmon-py/README.md

 speech-to-text(tts) and text-to-speech(stt) llm chat

-uses llama-cpp-python, coqui.ai, and pywhispercpp
+uses llama-cpp-python, coqui.ai and pywhispercpp

 its dope. soon to have gui